WeR-stats/workshop-setup_cloud_machine_data_science/README.md

 the following notes will help you!

 This tutorial is quite lengthy, as it is full of details for the novice.
+If you just want the step-by-step list, a sort of cloud server setup cheat-sheet, it's more convenient for you to follow [this document](https://github.com/WeR-stats/workshop-setup_cloud_machine_data_science/blob/master/TL%3BDR.md) instead.

 <br/>